cloud-copilot/iam-expand/README.md

 ```

 ## API
-`expandIamActions` is the main function that will expand the actions of the IAM policy.
+`expandIamActions(actionStringOrStrings: string | string[], overrideOptions?: Partial<ExpandIamActionsOptions>)` is the main function that will expand the actions of the IAM policy.
 Takes a string or array of strings and returns an array of strings that the input matches.

 ## Only Valid Values
 `expandIamActions` intends to only return valid actual actions, if any invalid values are passed in such as an invalid format or a service/action that does not exist, they will be left out of the output.
 There are options to override this behavior.

 ## Options
-`expandIamActions` takes an optional second argument that is an object with the following options:
+`expandIamActions` an optional second argument that is an object with the following options:

 ### `expandAsterik`
 By default, a single `*` not be expanded.
 We assume that if you want a list of all IAM actions there are other sources you will check, such as [@cloud-copilot/iam-data](https://github.com/cloud-copilot/iam-data).
 If you want to expand a single `*` you can set this option to `true`.